Ormi/simple-api-server/README.md

 ## General information

-I focused mostly to demonstrate CI/CD processes here than make an amazing application.
-As my field of interest is for DevOps.
+I focused mostly to demonstrate CI/CD processes here then make an amazing application.
+As my field of interest is DevOps.
 So the app is not even elegant.
-But my application still pass the requirements and with little adjustments can be used in production.
+But my application still passes the requirements and with little adjustments can be used in production.

 Building and debugging an app took a lot of energy / free time.
-For example one webpack library bug took me almost two hours, so the FE can work properly.
+For example, one webpack library bug took me almost two hours, so the FE can work properly.
 And when I dockerize it, it broke again.
-Not too much time have left to pertect the pipelines.
-For this I am quite sad about.
+Not too much time has been left to protect the pipelines.
+For this, I am quite sad about it.
-For future I would advise you to provide already made applciation so the person doing assesment for a DevOps position can concentrate and demonstrate mostly his CI/CD skills.
-This was more for fullstack position I believe.
+For the future, I would advise you to provide an already made application so the person doing the assignment for a DevOps position can concentrate and demonstrate mostly his CI/CD skills.
+This was more for a full-stack position I believe.

-I did not have too much free time to do it more elegantly due to my other life/work responsibilities at the moment, but I put in comments what I would improve in future.
-They are marked with the TODO tag in comments in source files.
-Especially Dockerfile, Server.js, PreviewComponent.js and folder .github/workflows
+I did not have too much free time to do it more elegantly due to my other life/work responsibilities at the moment, but I put in comments on what I would improve in the future.
+They are marked with the `TODO` tag in the comments in source files.
+Especially `Dockerfile`, `server.js`, `PreviewComponent.js` and folder `.github/workflows`.

-I have bread experience with GitLab CI/CD from my work envinroment, but I wanted to try and learn something new here, this is why I choose GitHub and his Actions, aslo due to fact that your are using them.
+I have bread experience with GitLab CI/CD from my professional experience, but I wanted to try and learn something new here, this is why I choose GitHub and his Actions, also due to fact that you are using them and all my personal repos are on GitHub.

 ## Application Information

-This is simle api application which fetch data from remote server, procced it on own server and send them to the client.
-The client show this data in nice interactive bar graph.
+This is simple API application that fetch data from a remote mentimeter API server, procced them, and sends them to the client.
+The client show this data in a nice interactive bar graph.

 https://user-images.githubusercontent.com/3997725/112686941-04571380-8e77-11eb-88e7-1101ce1f1f07.mp4